"4 To Finish" Guarantee Program

 - Remain in good academic standing at the University and make sufficient academic progress toward degree completion.
 For most students, sufficient academic progress includes the completion of at least 31 credits and 25% of all degree requirements each year*.
 Any variation from this standard should be addressed in the approved academic plan. *double majors may have a higher unit requirement

-- Freshmen Year: Group Meeting
+- First Year: Group Meeting

 - Make timely annual application for all necessary financial assistance and maintain current payment status with their student account to avoid financial holds barring registration.